William3152/2D-Pong-Game-Godot/README.md

 If you have any questions or suggestions, you can contact us via email at [williamwijaya010803@gmail.com].

-Thank you for using Glowing 2D Pong!
+Thank you for using 2D Pong Game Godot!
-# 2D-Pong-Game-Godot